FabrizioBrancati/SwiftyBot/README.md

 3. Click on the _Reveal Config Vars_ button in _Config Vars_ section
 4. Copy all the created secret key set to up the bots, read the next sections for more info

-If you need more help through this steps, you can read [???](https://www.fabriziobrancati.com/SwiftyBot-3) blog post.

 ## Vapor Cloud
 1. Create an account on [Vapor Cloud](https://dashboard.vapor.cloud)
 2. Create an organization